openwdl/wdl/versions/development/SPEC.md

 ### Info and Debug Logging

-Log and debug statements allow a workflow author to signal to the engine to log a value at either *info* or *debug* level.
+Log and debug statements (`info` and `debug`) allow a workflow author to signal to the engine to log a value at either *info* or *debug* level.

 The exact mechanism of displaying logged statements to the user is left to the engine and may well be different for different workflows:

-* A command line invocation of a workflow may well 'log' to the console
+* A command line invocation of a workflow may well 'log' to the console's stdout, for example.
-* A server running a workflow might 'log' into some form of completion report that it provides to the user on job completion.
+* On the other hand a server running a workflow might 'log' into a completion report that it provides to the user on job completion.
-* An engine if free to provide any additional context that it chooses to into the log statements (a timestamp or a fully qualified path to the current workflow, for example)
+* An engine if free to provide any additional context that it chooses as it processes the log statements (a timestamp or a fully qualified path to the current workflow, for example)
 * An engine may even decide not to expose any logs to the end-user at all, if that makes sense in its current execution mode.

 The value following the `log` or `info` can be any expression.
 It must evaluate to a `String` or `String?` value, or a value which can be coerced into `String` or `String?`